mcanderson14/SCM_SC_Tampermonkey_install_pgs/README.md

 Verify:

-- Developer mode is enabled
+- Developer mode is enabled (Chromium browsers)
 - User Scripts are allowed
 - Site Access is set to "On all sites"
-- Access to file URLs is enabled
+- Access to file URLs is enabled (Chromium browsers)

 ## Browser Compatibility